emmanr/personal-typescript-guide/README.md

 console.log(coordinates); // {x: 10, y: 20}
 ```

-2. When we declare a variable on one line and initialize it later
+- :two: When we declare a variable on one line and initialize it later

 ```javascript
 let words = ['pet', 'food', 'colors'];